 - The first thing that comes to mind may be what you would find in the cultural pages of a newspaper: ballet, opera, music, books and other intellectual or artistic activities.

 - Here we view culture from a much wider perspective.
-We are looking at the values and systems of behaviour that allow groups of people to make sense of the world.
+We are looking at the values and systems of behaviour which allow groups of people to make sense of the world.
 This is complex stuff and trying to understand cultures, including your own, will mean examining many aspects of life.
 Some of them are immediately visible, for others you may have to dig deeper:

-- What is defined as "good" and "bad"?
+- what is defined as " good " and " bad "?

-- How are families structured?
+- how are families structured?

-- What is the relationship between men and women?
+- what is the relationship between men and women?

-- How is time perceived?
+- how is time perceived?

-- Which traditions are important?
+- which traditions are important?

-- What languages are spoken?
+- what languages are spoken?

-- Which rules govern the consumption of food and drink?
+- which rules govern the consumption of food and drink?

-- How is information shared?
+- how is information shared?

-- Who has the power and how do they get it?
+- who has power and how do they get it?

-- What are the reactions to other cultures?
+- what are the reactions to other cultures?

-- What is funny?
+- what is funny?

-- What role does the religion play?
+- what role does religion play?